Traineeship scheme of the European Commission

-The official traineeship scheme of the European Commission is a traineeship programme providing official in-service training with the European Commission.
+The official traineeship scheme of the European Commission, also known as the Blue Book Traineeship, is a traineeship programme providing official in-service training with the European Commission.

 Aimed at young university graduates, it has been running since 1960 and is the biggest traineeship programme in the world.
 Traineeships, which start in October or March and last five months, are carried out in a Directorate-General or a service of the Commission, in a Commissioner's Cabinet, or in some of European Union's executive bodies and agencies.
 The programme is managed by a dedicated Traineeships Office within DG EAC, with an annual budget of €7 million, that runs a selection procedure to recruit approximately 600 trainees (also called Blue book stagiaires) for each traineeship period.

 Selection procedure

 Administrative traineeships (i.e. all traineeships except those with Directorate-General for Translation) consist of the following steps: